Take in Melbourne's attractions riding the east route sitting in the free City Circle Tram, Melbourne's heritage listed burgundy tram.

 Remember that you are able to hop on or off at any stops along the way.

 If you are strapped for time, then listed here, are 5 top attractions that you just can't miss on exploring.

 If you do have the time, then why not hop off and explore all the City attractions along the tram's route.

-Give yourself plenty of time to explore these as some of them will take some time to wander around.
+Give yourself plenty of time to explore these, as some of them will take some time to wander around.
 Each stop is fascinating and well worth the experience.

 There is no need to worry about missing the next tram, as another special City Circle tram will be along soon, to collect you once you have finished exploring.

 Open now to the Public, this gaol was the place for the unfortunate hangings of 136 persons.

 The Notorious Bushranger Ned Kelly, ended his life here in 1880, at the end of the Hangman's Rope.

 The Gaol is also said to be Haunted .... no wonder!